markusmoenig/Eldiron/docs/docs/creator/scepter_remote_editing.md

 These commands are meant to help automate tileset import, tagging, grouping, blocking flags, and procedural metadata.

-## Scripts
+## Stored Script Source

+These APIs edit source fields, not Behavior Node graphs.
+Use the Nodes dock to author runtime behavior.

-Scepter can read and replace Eldrin source for:
+Scepter can read and replace stored script source for:

 - world scripts
 - region scripts